There’s nothing like celebrating the holiday season at Disneyland!

 The classic “Believe…In Holiday Magic” fireworks spectacular should not be missed!
 Set to festive holiday music, the 15-minute fireworks spectacular features magical “snowfall” and colorful projections on Main Street, U.S.A., and the façade of “it’s a small world.”

 Although the fireworks can be seen from multiple spots throughout the park, for the best view plan to stake out a spot on Main Street in front of the castle, or up by it’s a small world.
+However, we also like to watch them sometimes from the Disneyland train station because you can make a quick escape afterwards and avoid the crowds trying to exit the park.

 You’ll have to get there early to secure a good spot for the parade!
 Send a runner for snacks or coffee while the rest of your family holds down the fort waiting for the show to begin.